cleder/fastkml/docs/installing.rst

 Install it with ``pip install fastkml`` or ``easy_install fastkml``.

-If you use fastkml extensively or need to process big kml files consider installing lxml_ as it speeds up processing.
+If you use fastkml extensively or need to process big KML files, consider installing lxml_ as it speeds up processing.

 You can install all requirements for working with fastkml by using pip_ from